VBernasconi/digital_musicology/milestone4.md

 However, another explanation of the prevalence of 'other' at the specific given period could be the fact that these early years were the laboratory of diverse research and novelties in terms of musical genres and that many of them were not retained by history, despite the popularity of one song at some point.

 In a general way, this first set of results shows the great emergence of different musical styles over the studied period.
 The fact that we had to group the large amount of genres to more general classes and that this evolution is still perceivable is an interesting proof of that phenomenon.
 The great majority of top listed titles from which rock music benefits shows not only its popularity, but is also a hint of the diversity of subgenres that occurred within this style.

+#### 3. Machine learning

+The fact that machine learning prediction is only effective for rock suggests that either rock has more pronounced characteristics than other genres, or simply the presence of other genres in the corpus is not sufficient to allow the classification algorithm to be successfully trained.
+In the present case, the second option is preferred.
+On the other hand, the fact that the Fisher LDA does not allow to classify the different genres by maximizing the variance between the class centers is clearly an indication that the classes are strongly intertwined and that the variance within a class is high for the chosen characteristics.
+The variables that are considered most significant by the LDA algorithm, however, are valence and energy, the two perceptual variables.
+This suggests that the genre of music is strongly related to the perceptions that it generates, perhaps even more so than to technical and physical features.
+This hypothesis is reinforced by the fact that genres cannot be obtained by reverse engineering methods, consisting in reforming genres from features.

 ## Discussion
 ### Arising Difficulties